kashyappanda/RPi_Benchmarks/README.md

 # RPi_Benchmarks

-This repository contains benchmarks that measure the performance and efficiency of different operations on the Raspberry Pi family.
+This repository contains benchmarks that measure the performance and efficiency of the Raspberry Pi family.
 The benchmarks are available [here](https://github.com/kpanda254/QPU_Benchmarks/tree/main/benchmark_results).

 ## Device Information